elle-j/thusly/README.md

 * Imperative
 * Garbage collected

-### Early Syntax
+### Syntax

-The design and development are currently on-going and are highly subject to change.
-The following is a subset of the language:
+The development of both the language and the surrounding documentation is currently on-going, but the following is a subset of the language:

 <img src="design/code-snippet.svg" width="600" alt="A snippet of Thusly code.">